zaicodes/beyond-photos-photography/README.md

 ### Code:

 - The code is inspired from the Love Running project as well as The Bootstrap project.
-- The Navbar Toggle was taken from the Bootstrap website.
-- The rest of Bootstrap code including responsiveness was taken from the Bootstrap website.
+- The Navbar Toggle as well as the rest of the Bootstrap codes were taken from the Bootstrap website.
 - The hover effect on images on Gallery page is from [this link](https://codepen.io/knyttneve/pen/YgZbLO)
 - The FAQ code is from [YouTube](https://www.youtube.com/watch?v=6U-8kIx2oMk)
-- The meta element on confirmation.html that redirect user to home page was taking from [this tutorial](https://www.tutorialspoint.com/How-to-automatically-redirect-a-Web-Page-to-another-URL).
+- The meta element on confirmation.html that redirect user to home page was from [this tutorial](https://www.tutorialspoint.com/How-to-automatically-redirect-a-Web-Page-to-another-URL).
-- In contact.html, code that helped me position photo on the side with text on the the other side on the same section was inspired from [here](https://www.digitalocean.com/community/tutorials/how-to-build-the-about-me-section-of-your-website-with-css-section-2).
+- In contact.html, the code that helped me position photo on the side with text on the the other side on the same section was inspired from [here](https://www.digitalocean.com/community/tutorials/how-to-build-the-about-me-section-of-your-website-with-css-section-2).
-- Contact us form was inspired from [here](https://freefrontend.com/css-contact-forms/) and [here](https://www.peoplemetrics.com/contact).
+- Contact us form was taken from [here](https://freefrontend.com/css-contact-forms/) and [here](https://www.peoplemetrics.com/contact).

 ### Media: